gadiluna/in_nomine_function/README.md

 in the prediction file represent the predicted name for the corresponding line in *data/gonnacry.asm* and *data/gonnacry.meta* files.

+---

-Finally, you can replace gonnacry binary with any unix X86 executable of your choice.
+Of course, you can replace gonnacry binary with any unix X86 executable of your choice.

 ## Reproducing paper results
 We are committed to permit an easy reproduction of research result.
 We hope that the information below will permit to